WilliamLee101/IOS-Flix/README.md

 - [ ] (2pt) User can view the app on various device sizes and orientations.
 - [x] (1pt) Run your app on a real device.
 =======
-- [ ] (2pts) User sees an app icon on the home screen and a styled launch screen.
-- [ ] (5pts) User can view and scroll through a list of movies now playing in theaters.
-- [ ] (3pts) User can view the movie poster image for each movie.

 #### BONUS
 - [ ] (2pt) User can view the app on various device sizes and orientations.